The SWEET project: probing sugar crystals for direct dark matter searches: Introduction

 \section{Introduction}

 The identity of dark matter (DM) remains an open question in modern physics.
-Weakly interacting massive particles (WIMPs) with a mass $\mathcal{O}$(GeV-TeV/c$^2$) have been one of the most studied DM candidates \cite{Lin:2019uvt,cirelli2024darkmatter}, however compelling sub-GeV/c$^2$ models also exists, the so called light dark matter, which represents a well-motivated and largely unexplored mass range beyond the traditional WIMP paradigm.
+Weakly interacting massive particles (WIMPs) with a mass $\mathcal{O}$(GeV-TeV/c$^2$) have been one of the most studied DM candidates \cite{ParticleDataGroup:2024cfk,cirelli2024darkmatter}, however compelling sub-GeV/c$^2$ models also exists, so-called light dark matter, which represents a well-motivated and largely unexplored mass range beyond the traditional WIMP paradigm.
 Theoretical models involving light mediators or hidden sectors naturally predict such candidates, which remain consistent with cosmological constraints \cite{Blennow_2017,Feng_2008,BOEHM2004219,PhysRevD.91.023512, cheung2011origins}.
-Several collaborations, including CRESST \cite{CRESST_NP,cresst_SP}, SuperCDMS \cite{superCDMS}, TESSERACT \cite{chang2025first}, DELight\cite{von2023delight}, and BULLKID \cite{colantoni2020bullkid}, are developing next-generation detectors with the goal of accessing lower dark matter masses with unprecedented sensitivity.
+Several collaborations, including CRESST \cite{cresst_SP}, SuperCDMS \cite{supercdmscollaboration_SearchLowmassDark_2023}, TESSERACT \cite{chang2025first}, DELight\cite{von2023delight}, and BULLKID \cite{colantoni2020bullkid}, are developing next-generation detectors with the goal of accessing lower dark matter masses with unprecedented sensitivity.

-To enhance sensitivity to sub-GeV/c$^2$ DM masses, lighter target materials are required, as they enable more efficient momentum transfer in low-mass DM interactions.
-Organic materials, in particular, are promising candidates due to their high hydrogen content.
-Among potential organic candidates, sucrose, a disaccharide isomer with the molecular formula $\mathrm{C_{12}H_{22}O_{11}}$, offers an attractive combination of hydrogen, carbon, and oxygen nuclei, allowing for sensitivity across a broader range of dark matter masses.
+To enhance sensitivity to sub-GeV/c$^2$ DM masses, lighter target nuclei are required, as they enable more efficient momentum transfer in low-mass DM interactions.
+Since hydrogen is the lightest element, it would be the ideal target for accessing the lowest masses of DM \cite{wang_LightDarkMatter_2022a}.
+Sucrose, an organic crystal with the molecular formula $\mathrm{C_{12}H_{22}O_{11}}$, offers an attractive combination of hydrogen, carbon, and oxygen nuclei, allowing for sensitivity across a broader range of dark matter masses.
 These features, in addition to its low cost, position sucrose as a compelling target for future low-temperature detectors exploring the sub-GeV/$c^2$ dark matter parameter space.

 The goal of the SWEET project is to investigate the suitability of sugar crystals as potential dark matter detectors.
-In this paper, we report the first results of a sucrose monocrystal operated as a particle detector at milliKelvin temperatures.
+In this paper, we report the first results of a sucrose monocrystal operated as a particle detector at millikelvin temperatures.